 I’ve been badgering my friends for months about going snowshoeing.

-This winter, I’m on a crusade to override my tendency to go into hibernation mode for 4 months.
+This winter in NYC, I’m on a crusade to override my tendency to go into hibernation mode for 4 months.
 Instead of succumbing to winter and the miserable weather it brings, I’m trying to play nice with it.
 So far I’ve gone upstate to see the Great Jack-O-Lantern Blaze in November, enjoyed Christmas season in NYC in December, organized a pot luck dinner with friends, went to my first trampolining class in January, and now – a snowshoeing trip upstate in February!

 I had it in my mind that snowshoeing would make for a great workout, and would be fairly easy to pick up at first attempt.
 More importantly, it would be something NEW to try.